 To rephrase it, this means that the browser has nothing to do with downloading torrents.
 This means that Opera VPN actually can’t protect your torrenting activities because it doesn’t influence your torrent client.

-As such, Opera VPN isn’t torrent-friendly and if you want safe P2P activities, this is the last VPN I’d recommend.
+As such, Opera VPN isn’t torrent-friendly and if you want safe P2P activities, this is the last VPN we’d recommend.
 Instead, look for full-fledged apps that protect your entire connection, regardless of what you’re doing.

 NordVPN is a good choice for torrenting but so is ExpressVPN or CyberGhost – these two even offer excellent P2P servers.
 Plus, you’ll get at least 10 Gbps speeds with unlimited bandwidth, so you can download torrents as much as you want – and do it anonymously!